 However, these requirements are intertwined, and should not be separated too much.
 One should cross-check that both requirements are met, but if one requirement is met the other is likely to be.
 See below Two limbs are intertwined.

-For there to be direct discrimination, the claimant must be treated less favourably than a non-disabled person would be whose circumstances (which include ‘abilities’) are not materially different (s.23 EqA).
+For there to be direct discrimination, the claimant must be treated less favourably than a non-disabled person would be treated assuming there is no material difference in their circumstances, including “abilities” (s.23 EqA).

 Abilities: Technical uncertainties

 There are technical uncertainties on abilities and the scope of direct discrimination.
-For example, it may perhaps be direct discrimination to treat someone less favourably because of behaviour which is a ‘facet’ of the disability.
-Also it may sometimes be difficult to distinguish between ‘because of the stammer’ and ‘because of communication skills’.
+For example, it may sometimes be difficult to distinguish between ‘because of the stammer’ and ‘because of communication skills’.

 If you want a rather long and technical discussion, go to Direct discrimination: What is ‘because of’ stammering?
-The short answer though is that these issues are unclear, and on the point that they may often not matter in practice see: ‘Direct discrimination’ vs ‘discrimination arising from disability’: Is the distinction important in practice?
+The short answer though is that these issues are unclear.
+Also they may not really matter in practice: see ‘Direct discrimination’ vs ‘discrimination arising from disability’: Is the distinction important in practice?

 Stereotypes and assumptions

-Direct discrimination may apply particularly where a person is stereoyped because of their disability.
-See Stereotypes and assumptions.
+Direct discrimination can apply particularly where a person is stereo

-An example of this given by the Employment Code is appraisal duties being withdrawn from the claimant, even though the claimant continues on the same pay.
+An example of this given in the Employment Code is appraisal duties being withdrawn from the claimant, even though the claimant continues on the same pay.
+This example is based on Shamoon v Chief Constable of the Royal Ulster Constabulary (below), 2003, in which following the Khan judgment, the House of Lords upheld a decision that withdrawing appraisal duties from a female chief inspector was a detriment.

 Two limbs are intertwined

-- less favourable than how a non-disabled comparator would be treated whose circumstances are not materially different.
+- less favourable than how a comparator without that disability would be treated whose circumstances are not materially different.

 These two limbs are dealt with under separate headings below, but they should not be seen as totally separate.
-The Court of Appeal in Aylott v Stockton on Tees Borough Council (July 2010), and more recently the EAT in Cordell v FCO, said that whether the claimant is treated less favourably than a hypothetical employee is intertwined with identifying the reason for the treatment.
+The Court of Appeal in Aylott v Stockton on Tees Borough Council (2010), and more recently in Chief Constable of Norfolk v Coffey (2019) said that whether the claimant is treated less favourably than a hypothetical employee is intertwined with identifying the reason for the treatment.
 It might be seen as a single test rather than two separate ‘limbs’.
 Even so, one should cross-check that both limbs are satisfied.

 “…I think that the decision whether the claimant was treated less favourably than a hypothetical employee of the [employer] is intertwined with identifying the ground on which the claimant was dismissed.
 If it was on the ground of disability, then it is likely that he was treated less favourably than the hypothetical comparator not having the particular disability would have been treated in the same relevant circumstances.
 The finding of the reason for his dismissal supplies the answer to the question whether he received less favourable treatment: the real question is not so much about the hypothetical comparator, as whether the ET’s finding on the ground of dismissal was supported by evidence….”

-Court of Appeal in Aylott v Stockton on Tees Borough Council (July 2010).
+Court of Appeal in Aylott v Stockton on Tees Borough Council, 2010.

-An earlier example of this point is Shammon v Chief Constable of the Royal Ulster Constulary – see below ‘Relevant’ circumstances.
+An earlier example of this point is Shamoon v Chief Constable of the Royal Ulster Constabulary (below), 2003.

 The two limbs of the test are discussed below: